16 Things to Buy From a Pawn Shop

 8. Gaming systems

 Gaming systems are commonly found at pawn shops because they’re one of the first things people get rid of when they need cash.
+You can typically get decent savings when buying gaming systems at a pawn shop.

 Note: It’s okay – and expected – for you to haggle when buying from a pawn shop.
 Typically, shops will price a bit higher than they need to make a profit.